k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/04_jobs_commands.md

 - EXEC_INTERVAL, definition of Job's scheduling execution interval, supports three formats:
   - Timestamp, yyyy-MM-dd HH:mm:ss a one-time only datetime for scheduling the Job's execution.
   - Time interval, HH:MM:SS, run every X time.
   - Cron, <strong>crontab</strong> command: e.g. 23 0-20/2 03 12 2.
-At minute 23 past every 2nd hour from 0 through 20 on day-of-month 3 and on Tuesday in December.
+At minute 23 past every 2nd hour from 0 through 20 on day of month 3 and on Tuesday in December.
 - ARGS, string representing a JSON that passes additional arguments to the update Job command.
 For example {"userJobName":"userTest"}

 NOTE that to update a cron job to a one-time job, use EXEC_INTERVAL=''